 I want my code to have an impact in the world.

-As of today, SwiftyStoreKit celebrates the 100K downloads milestone, in line with a significant increase in traffic in the most recent period:
+As of February 25th, 2017, SwiftyStoreKit celebrates the 100K downloads milestone.
+This is in line with a significant increase in traffic:

-As developers increasingly use SwiftyStoreKit in their apps in production, I need to ensure it is safe and reliable, and become even smarter about how to maintain it going forward.
+Developers increasingly use SwiftyStoreKit in their apps in production.
+I need to ensure it is safe and reliable, and become even smarter about how to maintain it going forward.

-- I still have no metrics on how reliable the framework is
+- I still have no metrics on how reliable it it.

-- Unit test coverage can still be greatly improved
+- Unit test coverage can be further improved.

-Luckily, I don’t expect new feature development to happen at breakneck speed as most features in the original scope of the project are already implemented.
+Luckily, I don’t expect new feature development to happen at breakneck speed.
+Most features in the original scope of the project are already implemented.
 But I’ll see if this prediction holds true. 😅

-Compared to other open source projects that have experienced wide adoption from the start, SwiftyStoreKit has been growing slow and steady.
-This was a blessing as I could keep things on course and improve my process along the way.
+Compared to other open source projects, SwiftyStoreKit has been growing slow and steady.
+This meant I could keep things on course and improve my process along the way.

-I’m getting better and better at managing software development in the open, and I can apply many of the things I’m learning on this journey to my other projects and client work.
+I’m getting better and better at managing software development in the open.
+I can apply many of the things I’m learning on this journey to my other projects and client work.